 Frequently Asked Questions

-Although Sport Clubs and Varsity Student-Athletes may have similar health and competitive sport goals, UBC Thunderbirds Sport Clubs are completely student driven and compete in non-USport and non-NAIA competition.
-Competitive Sport Clubs may have professional coaches and currently receive administrative and some financial support from UBC Athletics and Recreation, but each club in the above list is run by student leaders.
-These UBC students are tasked with administrative, financial, and social responsibilities for their respective teams which include: scheduling games and tournaments, handling practices and facility rentals, fundraising, organizing competition travel, and hiring coaches - just to name a few.
+Although Sport Clubs and Varsity student-athletes may have similar health and competitive sport goals, UBC Thunderbirds Sport Clubs are completely student-driven and compete in sports not already offered within the varsity program at UBC.
+Thunderbirds Sport Clubs may have professional coaches and receive administrative and financial support from UBC Athletics and Recreation, however, each club is fully operated by its student leaders.
+These students are tasked with administrative, financial, and social responsibilities for their respective teams, which include scheduling games and tournaments, handling practices and facility rentals, fundraising, organizing competition travel, and hiring coaches - just to name a few.
 Sport Club executives and athletes are presented with an excellent opportunity to build leadership, teamwork, and professional skills that can launch their careers after their time at UBC.

-While Sport Clubs and AMS Clubs focus on student leadership and development, UBC Thunderbirds Sport Clubs strives for competitive excellence.
-With weekly practices, Sport Clubs travel locally, across Canada, and internationally to compete against other universities, representing UBC at a highly competitive level.
-Sport Club athletes are challenged with athletic and self-development, enriching their experiences at the University.
+While Thunderbirds Sport Clubs and AMS Clubs focus on student leadership and development, UBC Thunderbirds Sport Clubs strives for competitive excellence.
+With weekly practices, Sport Clubs travel locally, nationally, and internationally to compete against other universities, representing UBC at a highly competitive level.
+Sport Clubs athletes are challenged with athletic and self-development, enriching their experiences at the University.

 With student leadership driving the Sport Clubs and Intramurals programs, UBC Thunderbirds Sport Clubs allows students to compete at an inter-collegiate level.
-Sport Clubs encourages athletes to be competitive and successful within their athletic domains, while Intramurals allows athletes to try out new sports at the recreational level.
-For athletes looking for a balance between competition and recreation, Sport Clubs provides the perfect in-between.
+Sport Clubs encourage athletes to be competitive and successful within their athletic domains, while Intramurals allow athletes to try out new sports at the recreational level.
+For athletes looking for a balance between competition and recreation, Sport Clubs provide the perfect in-between.

-To be a Sport Club athlete, UBC requires each athlete to be registered in 9 credits per term or registered in a UBC affiliated co-op term.
+To be a Sport Clubs athlete, UBC requires each athlete to be registered in 9 credits per term or registered in a UBC-affiliated co-op term.
 (A player can be registered in fewer than 9 credits if they have fulfilled all their academic requirements and are expecting to graduate in that term.)
-In addition to that, they must maintain a cumulative average of 60% in order to be eligible and remain eligible for athlete status.
+In addition, they must maintain a cumulative average of 60% in order to remain eligible for athlete status.

 If you would like more information on getting involved with UBC Thunderbirds Sport Clubs, either on an existing team or for a new sport, please contact the team directly through their team email or email sport.clubs@ubc.ca for general inquiries.